jakwings/node-temp-fs/README.md

 ### tempfs.dir()

 Return the path of a system-provided tempdir.
-The path does not contain trailing path separators.
+You should not make any assumption about whether the path contains a trailing path separator, or it is a real path.

 ### tempfs.name([options])